flashbots/mempool-dumpster/README.md

 Storage & compression:

-1. Mempool collector
-    a.
-Tx detail JSON files: strip down to _only_ raw tx + timestamp? (would save a lot of space)
-    a.
-Save only in batches - i.e. in JSONL format with a instance-uid as part of the filename?
-Would be useful to compress the data
 1. Summary files (CSV, Parquet)
     a.
 Store with or without signature (~160b which is often about 50% of an entry)
     b.
 Compress? (might impact usability as Clickhouse backend or S3 Select)